NeuroJSON/jsonlab/README.rst

 and convert JSON data directly to convenient Python/Numpy data structures.
 The ``jdata`` module can also directly read/write UBJSON/Binary JData outputs from JSONLab (``.bjd, .ubj, .bnii, .bnirs, .jamm`` etc).
-Using binary JData files are exptected to produce much smaller file sizes and faster parsing, while maintainining excellent portability and generality.
+Using binary JData files are expected to produce much smaller file sizes and faster parsing, while maintaining excellent portability and generality.

 In short, to conveniently read/write data files created by JSONLab into Python, whether they are JSON based or binary JData/UBJSON based, one just need to download